-Job interview attire: Insiders reveal what to wear for jobs in their industry
+Insiders reveal what to wear for the job interview by industry

 The responses were plentiful, with most seeming to agree that you never wear leggings to a job interview and that “smart casual” or “business casual” is the way to go.

-I hate those buzz terms.
-They don’t actually tell you anything at all, as it depends on what is casual for the business in question.
+I don’t even know what those terms mean.
+They don’t actually tell you anything, as it depends on what is casual for the business in question.

 I interviewed five people who do the hiring in five different industries, to give you an idea.
 Their names have been changed.

 Kate, software: We’re a software company whose clients are all in the wealth management business, so my expectations vary.
 It’s OK for a software developer to come in for an interview in business casual, but a person applying for a client-facing position, should wear more traditional business attire.
-Most important is to be well groomed (not rumpled, tidy facial hair).
+Most important is to be well groomed.
 Unless you know specifically about the dress code of the workplace, jeans are NEVER appropriate.
 If we are meeting a candidate on a Friday, where jeans are acceptable in our workplace, we try to let them know that they can dress down as well, but when in doubt, dress it up a notch and be conservative.

 Mark, engineering: The dress code for engineers is all over the map really.
 Unlike finance or other formal fields, it’s definitely not suits and ties any longer.
 With that, you’re also seeing interview wear become more casual.
 Heck, in any type of IT or computer place, showing up in a suit and tie (interview or otherwise) might even mean you don’t get the modern work culture of the office.
 One never goes wrong with pants and a proper dress shirt.
 Jeans and a relaxed look can work, but I suggest one